shaheislam/assignment-1-wh/README.md

 # Assignment 1 deployment example
 ## Description

 This deployment example will deploy an example app which has a service, service account, HPA and PDB associated with it all generated via Terraform.
+The API_KEY is set as an environment variable to validate this.

+### Prerequisite:
+- Minikube
+- Docker
+- Terraform

 ## How to use it?
-Prerequisite: please make sure you are using Minikube.
-## Add local variable to map to Minikube port for deployment rather than hard coding it

-1. Update backend.tf with your account's S3 bucket name, role name etc.
+1. Pull the repository to your local
+    `git clone git@github.com:shaheislam/william-hill-1.git`
+2. Start Docker
+    `open -a Docker` - Mac
+    `sudo service docker start` - Linux
+3. Start Minikube
+    `minikube start`
+4. Get port Minikube is running on
+    `kubectl cluster-info`
+5. Get port Minikube is running on
+    `kubectl cluster-info`
-2. Update tfvars file with your EKS cluster details.
+6. Update .tfvars file with 'minikube_port' value
-4. run below commands to deploy the example app:
+7. run below commands to deploy the example app & infrastructure:
     ```
     terraform init
-    terraform plan -var-file="test-cluster.tfvars"
+    terraform plan
-    terraform apply -var-file="test-cluster.tfvars"
+    terraform apply
     ```

 5. Log into your cluster, you should be able to see two continers running in example-app pod:
     ```
     //Get pods in secrets-example namespace